MemoTonui/Delani/README.md

 - Open index.html on the browser

 ## Bugs And Errors
+The mail chimp embedded code is not working.
-Incase of any don't hesitate to reach out to me
+Incase you know how to fix it,  don't hesitate to reach out to me.

  ## Collaboration
 To collaborate with me please reach out using the following email address.